hjben/python-api/README.md

-# flask-swagger-api
+# python-api
-Templates and samples for swagger API docs, with python-flask
+Templates and samples of python backend frameworks (flask, fastapi)